callmecavs/bricks.js/README.md

 $ npm install bricks.js --save
 ```

+Refer to the [releases](https://github.com/callmecavs/layzr.js/releases) page for version specific information.

 ## Instantiate

 Simply import Bricks, then instantiate it.

 It's recommended that you **assign your Bricks instance to a variable**.
-Using your instance, you can enable the resize handler, bind callback handlers, and accommodate dynamically added elements.
+Using your instance, you can:

+* enable the resize handler
+* add and remove event handlers
+* accommodate dynamically added elements

 ```es6
 // import Bricks